collapsefield/collapse-bias-testkit/DASHBOARD_ACCESS.md

 ---

 ## 🔑 Access Token
-When prompted for an access token, enter:
+When prompted for an access token, enter:  collapsetest